 - Heart conditions.
 CoQ10 has been shown to improve symptoms of congestive heart failure.
 Although findings are mixed, CoQ10 might help reduce blood pressure.
 Some research also suggests that when combined with other nutrients, CoQ10 might aid recovery in people who've had bypass and heart valve surgeries.

 - Statin-induced myopathy.
-Some research suggests that CoQ10 might help ease muscle weakness sometimes associated with taking statins.
+Some research suggests that CoQ10 might help ease the muscle weakness and pain sometimes associated with taking statins.

 - Migraines.
 Some research suggests that CoQ10 might decrease the frequency of these headaches.

 - Physical performance.
 Because CoQ10 is involved in energy production, it's believed that this supplement might improve your physical performance.
-Research in this area has produced mixed results, however.
+However, research in this area has produced mixed results.

-CoQ10 supplements might be beneficial for treating conditions such as congestive heart failure and Parkinson's disease.
+CoQ10 supplements might be beneficial for treating conditions such as congestive heart failure and preventing migraines.
 CoQ10 is considered safe, with few side effects.
 However, be sure to take this supplement under your doctor's supervision.

 CoQ10 supplements appear to be safe and to produce few side effects when taken as directed.